 Content

-- Provide more detailed explanations and definitions on demand for any metrics that have complex business logic.
+• Provide more detailed explanations and definitions for any complex metrics if needed.

 Titles and subtitles

-- Use informative chart titles to help users understand chart’s topic and what they can expect to learn from it.
+• Use clear, informative titles to help users understand the chart’s topic and key takeaways.

-- Use subtitles to provide more detail about the data being shown and to help users understand, read, and interpret the chart.
+• Use subtitles to add more detail about the data being shown and help users understand how to interpret the chart.

 Labels